Setting Limits on Technology

 Enjoy the great outdoors.
 After homework is completed you might go to the park or encourage your child to play in the backyard, providing exercise and fresh air.
 It’s amazing what ideas and activities come up when kids go outside.

-You might want to make dinner together.
+You might want to make family mealtimes together.
 Boys and girls alike often enjoy helping to prepare a meal.
 You might allow your child to choose one meal each week to be your assistant.
 Planning, reading the instructions, and thinking about the finished product often help children gain a greater appreciation for the work involved.
 If you have more than one child, you might give each child separate jobs so that the family is working together.